All Episodes

 But more importantly, it was the first time Republicans took control of Congress in 40 years.

-And there was a foundation that Newt Gingrich himself had laid out.
+And there was a foundation that Newt Gingrich himself had laid out, and that was the renewing of American civilization tapes.

-And what it did was for the first time, it actually set forth a positive agenda that was conservative that broke away from this traditional way of doing politics.
+And what it did was for the first time, it actually set forth a positive agenda that was conservative, that broke away from this traditional way of doing politics.

 And as a result, he was able to put together a winning coalition.

-First time in 40 years, and then as speaker, he did a couple of other things.
+And then as speaker, he did a couple of other things.

-He was able to to balance a budget.
+He was able to balance a budget.

 He created a surplus.